 - When transferring a domain, it is best to change only one variable at a time.
 So when the domain is transferred, you should utilize the previous Name Servers and keep all the existing DNS records in place for at least a week.

 - After everything is humming along nicely, you can change the Name Servers.

 Your Name Servers and DNS Records

 Often we meet with a business owner who knows where their domain is registered but doesn’t know anything about their DNS.
 Since all your DNS records are public (remember, they are the directory telling the internet where to find things), we can use directory tools to look up the Name Servers for a domain.

 The best place for your DNS records to live is a place where they can be managed independently from your various digital resources.
 As your business grows, so does your need to have connections to different services.
 You may have an IT company managing your email, a Digital Marketing agency managing your website, and a Tech company managing internal resources on a subdomain.
 Each of these connections will require a different type of DNS record.
 For this reason you will want to make sure that wherever your DNS records live, you know how they can be accessed so that changes can be made as your business needs evolve.
 Again, the important thing here is to keep notes of where things are and how to access them.

 Changing Name Servers

-If your domain uses Name Servers of another service that you no longer wish to keep, you will need to change Name Servers.
-This process is more straightforward than transferring a domain since both parties do not need to approve the transfer.
-The trick here, though, is to make sure that you move over all the records associated with your domain.
+If your domain uses Name Servers of another service that you no longer wish to keep such as a DIY website platform or another website agency, you will need to change Name Servers.
+This process is more straightforward than transferring a domain since both parties do not need to approve the transfer, but it is important to make sure that you move over all the records associated with your domain.
 For example, if you have MX records for your email, you’ll want to be sure to transfer those records.
 Some domain registrars allow you to preconfigure all the DNS records ahead of time so that all the records are already in place when you switch Name Servers.